 FABI

 For S/S 17, the feminine soul of Fabi follows the rock trend, exploring the ideas of freedom, strength and Romanticism with Texan boots, sneakers and dandy styles.
 Creative director Francesco D'Autilio develops 1970s references across multiple themes.
-Sneakers are one of the iconic styles this season, adorned with flower details and wven patterns for an elevated look.
+Sneakers are one of the iconic styles this season, adorned with flower details and woven patterns for an elevated look.

 www.fabishoes.it